alexnathanson/dynamic-IP-updater/README.md

 Updates Cloudflare load balancing origin when dynamic IP changes to maintain connections

-Overview: Typically, it is not possible to get a static external IP from most ISP with a residential internet service contract.
+This was designed for a server running on a Raspberry Pi 3B+ on a residential network with a dynamic IP.
+It is often not possible to get a static external IP from an ISP if you have a residential internet service contract.
 Commercial internet service contracts can be expensive.
+This allows you to run a server with a dynamic IP and maintain functionality even if the IP changes, through Cloudflare's load balancing services.

 Setup
 * Server setup